DillusPickle/DillusPickle/README.md

 - 👋 Hi, I’m @DillusPickle
 - 👀 I’m interested in software development and modding games
-- 🌱 I’m currently learning javasrcipt
+- 🌱 I’m currently learning flask
-- 💞️ I’m looking to collaborate on mods
-- 📫 How to reach me Discord at Разрушитель-киски#2434

 <!---
 DillusPickle/DillusPickle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.